Skip to content Skip to footer

 • Track lighting

 Incorporating extra light into your laundry room design means less strain on your eyes as well.
-Under-cabinet lighting works well to eliminate those bothersome shadows that occur when trying to sort and fold laundry on the countertop.
+Under-cabinet lighting works well to eliminate the bothersome shadows that occur when sorting and folding laundry on the countertop.
 Canned lighting is great for direct spots of lighting that can be directed at dark corners or add a little extra boost above the washer and dryer.
 These additional sources of light mean no stain goes unseen or rip unnoticed.
-Plus a well-lit area makes for better vibes which we all know is a must when it comes to the laundry room.
+Plus a well-lit area makes for better vibes which we all know is a must for the laundry room.

 Cabinets

-Cabinets provide more than just a convenient place to put the essentials like detergent and dryer sheets, they also allow you to have extra storage for the odd item or provide a place to air dry certain clothes.
+Cabinets provide more than just a convenient place to put the essentials like detergent and dryer sheets; they also allow you to have extra storage for odd items or provide a place to air dry certain clothes.
 The type and amount of cabinets you need will be determined by the size of your laundry room and the style of washer and dryer you choose.
-For example, if you have top loading appliances then you need to leave space between them and the doors to make sure you can still open it.
+For example, if you have top-loading appliances, then you need to leave space between them and the doors to make sure you can still open them.

-The organization is key to any space including the laundry room.
-By incorporating cabinets that feature built-in roll-out hampers you can easily sort your clothes by color and have the loads ready to go instead of having messy piles all over the floor.
+The organization is key to any space, including the laundry room.
+By incorporating cabinets with built-in roll-out hampers, you can easily sort your clothes by color and have the loads ready to go instead of having messy piles all over the floor.
 You can add a fold-out drying rack that lets you air dry certain items without getting in anyone’s way.
-Choosing to add a large cabinet means you can store your mop, broom, and other cleaning supplies neatly away instead of tucked behind a door.
+Adding a large cabinet means storing your mop, broom, and other cleaning supplies neatly away instead of tucked behind a door.
 Planning what you want to go into the space will help you pick the right size and layout for your cabinets.

 Built for you

-By creating a space that is suited to you and your lifestyle you can take the chore out of laundry.
-It should be a place where you can accomplish your goals with ease instead of dreading each load.
-Of course each layout is different meaning that a specific design is needed to reach maximum potential for you which is why custom is a great option.
+By creating a space that is suited to you and your lifestyle, you can take the chore out of laundry.
+It should be a place where you can easily accomplish your goals instead of dreading each load.
+Of course, each layout is different, meaning that a specific design is needed to reach your maximum potential for you, which is why custom is a great option.
 Our designers have years of experience that can help guide you through the process and assist you in finding the layout that is best suited to your needs.
-Browse our gallery online or visit our showroom to tour our cabinet displays and let’s get started on getting you that perfect laundry room that you will actually enjoy working in.
+Browse our gallery online or visit our showroom to tour our cabinet displays, and let’s get started on getting you that perfect laundry room that you will enjoy working in.